You love your mushrooms! Don’t we all?

 You should get excellent results within 5 to 7 days.
 And the best part?
 You may get a second and even a third flush (harvest) if you stick to the instructions!

-Another great choice for growing oysters is the Back to the Roots Organic Mini Mushroom Growing Kit.
+Back to the Roots Organic Mini Mushroom Growing Kit is another great choice for growing oyster mushrooms.
 This kit is highly recommended if you don’t have time for learning the nitty-gritty details or science of growing mushrooms at home.

 2. Morel Mushroom Seeds